 MID (My IDentity) is our program to develop leadership skills in middle school students.
 Many of these participants serve as “Junior Coaches” in the summer ACE program.

 BROTHER (Building Real Opportunities That Help Everyone Rise) is Nehemiah’s strategic program reaching African American middle school boys, guiding them to a productive, healthy manhood.
 BROTHER’s year-round programming combines the power of a same race mentor with a robust active learning strategy centered on topics such as racial identity, character and working toward successful futures.

 LIGHT (Learning Is our Greatest Hope for Tomorrow) reaches out to high school students to support them as they pursue graduating from high school and going on to family supporting jobs or college.
 Through building trust and providing academic support we empower young men and women to achieve their goals and dreams.

 Madison Inspirational Youth Choir is a youth gospel choir that works to spread the message of “hope, strength and the power to overcome.”
 Participants develop discipline, skills and teamwork as they work via the arts.
 They also focus on being a safe community for one another where they can grow in character and leadership.

 Youth Program Directors

-Ozanne Anderson is Director of the ACE and MID.
+Ozanne Anderson is Director of the K12 Programs.
 Ozanne is a state certified Early Childhood Education Director and she has over 20 years of experience working with children and supporting the involvement of parents in their children’s education.

 Julie Saffold & Jasmine Zapata M.D. are the dynamic mother/daughter leadership team for the Madison Inspirational Youth Choir.
 Julie is a gifted teacher, energetic leader and much sought after choir director.
 Jasmine is a singer, songwriter, musician and a pediatrician.